freshollie/fresh-configurator/packages/msp/README.md

 > MultiWii serial parser

-A library to handle reading and writing data from flight controllers which use the MultiWii Serial Protocol
+A library to handle reading and writing data from flight controllers which use the MultiWii Serial Protocol.
+This library has been written for the betaflight MultiWii API,

 ## Usage